sftcd/openssl/esnistuff/design.md

 the related code wouldn't be part of a release.
 (Such code will be protected via  ``#ifdef ESNI_CRYPTO_INTEROP`` macros - that's not yet well-done.)
+- Currently notes, test scripts and a few other things are in an [esnistuff](https://github.com/sftcd/openssl/esnistuff/) directory - that should disappear over time as we better integrate the code following good prooject practice.

 ## Plans